Azure-Samples/llm-lambda-azure-converter/article/Article.md

 ## The attempts

 You've probably have heard by now about Prompt Engineering, Prompt engineering is the process to write the best instructions possible to the LLMs so we are able to get the result we are looking for.
 It includes several techniques, and we are going to need some of these techniques to be able to do the conversion.
-There's a really nice guide for some of these techniques [here](https://www.promptingguide.ai/).
+You can learn more about these techniques [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions).

-There are a few techniques using prompt engineering that didn't work for me, as I got a lot of hallucinations and wrong code, but were nice tries so let's just list them here.
+There are a few techniques using prompt engineering that didn't work well for the case, as we got hallucinations and wrong code, but they can be good alternatives depending on the case.
+Let's just list them here.

 ### Chain-of-Thought (CoT) Prompt

-This technique is about guiding the LLMs by giving them a step by step guide of the process it needs to follow, this is a very good option to help the LLMs solve mathematical equations and complex problems, but I found, that in my case the CoT was not giving me the expected results, I tried to tell the LLM how to do the conversion, but most of the times I was getting an answer telling me that the code couldn't be converted.
+This technique is about guiding the LLMs by giving them a step by step guide of the process it needs to follow, this is a very good option to help the LLMs solve mathematical equations and complex problems, but, for this case, the CoT was not giving us the expected results.
+Most of the times it was returning that the code couldn't be converted.

-So it works... but for code we need more.
+So although it is a good approach, we can use CoT, for the prompts but we need to enrich the process with more strategies.

 ### Few shots using an example selector

 This is a really nice technique that selects the examples using a vector database and embeddings to select the most relevant examples to do the conversion.
 I didn't had a big number of examples but I had enough to start testing it out.
-The result was unexpected, when I added just one example to the prompt I got a pretty good conversion, maybe with some issues with packages like not doing the required imports, and once even hallucinating about an azure function package that doesn't exist but with the base idea.
-But, when I started giving him more examples, instead of improving the model, it started returning that it wasn't able to do the conversion.
+The result was unexpected, when I added just one example to the prompt I got a pretty good conversion, maybe with some issues with packages like not doing the required imports, and once even hallucinating about an azure function package that doesn't exist, but with the base idea.
+Strangely, when given more examples, instead of improving the model, it started returning that it wasn't able to do the conversion.

 Again we needed something better.

 ### Fine tunning

 So this is a really nice approach, not prompt engineering but instead re-training the model specifically for the task.
-The problem was that it requires a lot of examples of input/output pairs and I didn't had these amount of examples, also, it can be pretty expensive.
+The problem was that it requires a lot of examples of input/output pairs and I didn't had this amount of examples, also, it can be pretty expensive.
 So if you are trying something similar and after testing with all the Prompt Engineering options you aren't able to get the results you want, give it a try, but, be aware of the possible costs from training, deployment and queries that come with it.

 This is a good option, but I wanted to find the best way to do it without having to retrain the LLM.
 So what did work?